Kochu Kochu Santhoshangal: Plot

-Gopan, a single father living with his six-year-old son Achu in Goa, works in a petrol pump and as an occasional tourist photographer.
-A teenager Celin, his neighbour, falls in love with him, forcing Gopan to reveal that Achu's mother, Asha Lakshmi, is alive and how they were separated.
+Gopan, a single father living with his six-year-old son Achu in Goa, works at a petrol pump, occasionally photographing tourists for extra income.
+His neighbour Celine, believing him to be a widower, starts liking him, which prompts Gopan to reveal that Achu's mother, Asha Lakshmi, is alive.
+He shares the details of their separation.

-Gopan and Asha had a run-away marriage as Asha is from a rich family while Gopan is just a videographer at a local studio.
-Asha, an admired classical dance artist prior to her marriage, left her career to lead a life with Gopan, becoming a simple housewife.
-After Achu's birth, Maya Varma, a famous classical dance artist, learns of Asha's talent and asks her to join her dance troupe.
+Gopan and Asha had eloped together due to family disapproval towards their relationship, given their different stations in life.
+Following marriage, Asha temporarily set aside her aspirations to be a classical dancer, instead becoming a housewife to support Gopan.
+After Achu's birth, Maya Varma, a famous classical dance artist, learned of Asha's talent, and asked her to join her dance troupe.

-Asha's aspiring career starts to conflict with the peaceful life she had with Gopan and their child.
-This, fuelled by tensions between Gopan and Asha's father, results in Gopan leaving with his son, thinking that it would benefit her life and career.
+Asha's renewed career comes into conflict with her family life.
+Tensions between Gopan and Asha's father exacerbated the situation.
+Eventually, Gopan left with his son, believing that their departure would benefit Asha's career.

-Gopan meets Maya in Goa accidentally but she acts as if she didn't recognise him.
-A few days later, Celin brings Maya to Gopan and reveals that Asha never danced again after Gopan left with his son.
-Gopan and Asha reunite on the advice of Maya that there should be a balance between art and family life.
+In the present day, Gopan runs into Maya in Goa, but she pretends to not recognize him.
+Later, Celine presents Maya to Gopan, who reveals that Asha has not danced since Gopan left with their son.
+Gopan and Asha reunite, with Maya advising them that there needs to be a balance between art and family life.

 Production

 Jayaram signed into play the male lead along with his son Kalidas Jayaram marking his debut as an actor.
 It was K. P. A. C. Lalitha who suggested the name of Kalidas for the film.
 For the female lead role, Meenakshi Sheshadri was considered but Lakshmi Gopalaswamy was eventually signed.
-Bollywood actress Hema Malini had signed to play another important role but was replaced by South Indian actress Bhanupriya.
+Actress Hema Malini had signed to play another important role, but was replaced by actress Bhanupriya.
 Samyuktha Varma signed into play the role of Celine but opted out due to prior commitments.
 Later, Sukanya was considered for the role, and finally, Kavya Madhavan essayed the character.
 The film was shot in Panaji, Goa.